Jelshen/NotesAppTest/README.md

 # Notes App

-A Django-based web application for managing personal notes with user authentication and CRUD operations.
+A Django-based web application personal project for managing personal notes with user authentication and CRUD operations.

 ## Prerequisites